 Note: Other non linear functions such as tanh or sigmoid can also be used instead of ReLU, but ReLU has been found to perform better in most situations.

 This layer simplifies the information and reduces the scale of feature maps.
 It is commonly used immediately after the convolutional layer.
 Pooling layer makes a condensed feature map from each feature map in a convolutional layer.
 This layer is also called the subsampling layer.
 Pooling operation can be performed in various types such as geometric average, harmonic average, maximum pooling

 Maximum pooling Vs Average pooling:-

 Max-pooling and average-pooling are the most used types of pooling.
 The pooling layer is necessary to reduce the computational time and overfitting issues in the CNN.

-Which is best type of pool ??
+Which is best Pooling Method??

 We cannot say that a particular pooling method is better over other generally.
 The choice of pooling operation is made based on the data at hand.
 Average pooling – smooths out the image , the sharp features may not be identified.
 Max pooling – selects the brighter pixels from the image, useful when the background of the image is dark and we are interested in only the lighter pixels of the image.

 For example: in MNIST dataset, white color digits with black background.
 So, max pooling is used.